RalfJung/lilass/.github/ISSUE_TEMPLATE.md

 ## Actual behavior

-(Descrbe what you see happening.)
+(Describe what you see happening.)

 ## Expected behavior

-(Describe waht you expected to see happening instead.)
+(Describe what you expected to see happening instead.)

 ## Further information